algo26-matthias/idna-convert/ReadMe.txt

 Files
 -----

 idna_convert.class.php       - The actual class
+idna_convert.class.php5.php  - A PHP5 version, contributed by Marcus Nix
-idna_convert.npdata.php  - Nameprep tables, included by the class example.php              - An example web page for converting ReadMe.txt               - This file
+example.php                  - An example web page for converting ReadMe.txt                   - This file
-Licence.txt              - The licence
+LICENCE                      - The LGPL licence file

-For using the class, you will have to copy idna_convert.class.php as well as idna_convert.npdata.php to the same directory.
+For using the class, you will have to either use idna_convert.class.php or idna_convert.class.php5.php from your application.

 Examples